jaimepastor/DATA101FinalProject/README.md

 **Running the project**

-To run the project, simply download "*ASEAN Trade Linkages.html*"  and run it with your preferred browser.
+To run the project, simply open "*ASEAN Trade Linkages.html*"  and run it with your preferred browser.
 No other set-ups are required, as the project was constructed via d3.

 **Replicating or playing with the project code**